Frequently Asked Questions Regarding Hourly Appointments

 What if I turn in my time sheet after the due date?

 If you turn in your time sheet after the due date, you will receive pay at a later date.
-You will need to ask Becky Frazier when you should expect to receive pay.
+You will need to ask Becky Davis when you should expect to receive pay.

 When will I receive my paycheck?